The Henry Apartments

 - Structural Engineer: BCRA Design

 The project consisted of a 7-Story mixed-use structure along the historic waterfront of the Thea Foss Waterway of the Commencement Bay in Tacoma, Washington.
-Construction included a 2-level parking garage and 5-level apartment complex consisting of 161 units with column loads up to 700 kips and wall loads up to 23 kips per foot.
+Construction included a 2-level parking garage and 5-level luxury apartment complex consisting of 161 units with column loads up to 700 kips and wall loads up to 23 kips per foot.

 Subsurface conditions consisted of 4 feet of gravel fill underlain by varying thicknesses of very soft to very stiff, loose to medium dense, silt, sand and gravel.
 Contained within this alluvial zone are interbedded layers and isolated pockets of partially decomposed wood chips and timber debris.
 Explorations indicate that this zone extends to depths ranging between about 30 to 50 feet.
 Below the alluvial zone, native dense to very dense silty sand, sand and gravel was encountered.
 Groundwater was generally encountered around about 5 feet below grade.